mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 In this post, but I will focus only on the last one, most recent and most feature rich and safest option.

-Free style jobs chaining is common practice in companies, where there is no designated DevOps engineer and project developers need to orginize their own CI/CD pipeline.
-Its advantage is simplicity.
+Free style jobs chaining was common practice before.
+Its advantage was simplicity.
 Click here and there, add bash command to the form on the project page and voila.
-But wehen project reaches couple dosens of stages communicating them becomes nightmare.
+But when project reaches several dozens of stages communicating them becomes nightmare.

-Much better approach is to move stages and their logi into separate `groovy` script.
+Much better approach is to move stages and their logic into separate `groovy` script.
 In scripted pipelines script is again block of code pasted in the projects form on Jenkins site.
 Single steps of the pipeline are encoded in Jenkins scripted language resembling `groovy`, so we have part of the pipeline moved to the cohesive script and use Jenkins internal structures, but it shares same disadvantage as previous solution.
 It exists only in Jenkinses local configuration files.
 Once your Jenkins installation is gone, so is your pipeline.

 Best solution is to keep everything under version control.
 In special files describing entire pipeline to any Jenkins instance.
 This is so called **declarative pipeline**.
-Lets create special `Jenkinsfile` and put there some basic pipeline from the tutorial.
+Let's create special `Jenkinsfile` and put there some basic pipeline from the tutorial.

-## Setting up Github project
+## Setting up GitHub project

 First we need to create GitHub repository (with `LICENSE` and `.gitignore` for example) and add `Jenkinsfile` to it.
+For this post I decided to create dummy project deployed to PyPI which will be simple Iris data set classifier.
+Basic project structure is:

+{% highlight bash %}
+.
+├── .behaverc
+├── .gitignore
+├── irisvmpy
+│   ├── __init__.py
+│   └── iris.py
+├── Jenkinsfile
+├── LICENSE
+├── setup.py
+└── tests/
+    ├── features
+    │   ├── environment.py
+    │   ├── iris.feature
+    │   └── steps
+    │       └── iris_steps.py
+    └── test_iris.py
+{% endhighlight %}

+Project pushed to the GitHub repository [**H E R E**](https://github.com/mdyzma/jenkins-python-test).

-Basic pipeline structure, recommended on [Jenkins pipeline tutorial](https://jenkins.io/doc/pipeline/tour/deployment/) is as follows:
+Basic pipeline structure, recommended on [Jenkins pipeline documentation](https://jenkins.io/doc/book/pipeline/) is as follows:

 <br>
 __Jenkinsfile__
 {% highlight groovy %}
 pipeline {
     agent any

-    options {
-        buildDiscarder(logRotator(numToKeepStr:'10'))
-    }

     stages {
         stage('Build') {